onosproject/onos-test/docs/setup.md

 > make kind
 ```

-When the `kind` target is run, the `onos-config` and `onos-config-integration-tests` images will
+if you run the above command from the root of onos-test,
+the `onos-test-runner` image will
-be built and loaded into the kind cluster, so no additional step is necessary.
+be built and loaded into the kind cluster.

+**Note:** The same make target (i.e. make kind) is provided
+in other onos subsystems Makefiles such as [onos-config], [onos-topo], etc that allows you to
+build and load other onos subsystem docker images into the kind cluster.

 #### Building for MicroK8s
 [microk8s](https://microk8s.io/) is a Kubernetes cluster solution that runs on Ubuntu